 - Users are free to download, save, and print materials found in Lehigh Preserve for educational and research purposes, provided that recognition and attribution are given to the author.

 - Materials may not be used for commercial purposes unless specifically permitted by Creative Commons License or unless written permission has been obtained from the copyright holder or content producer.
 If the original author has established a Creative Commons License for the material, the user must adhere to the license as originally established.

 - Materials and metadata in Lehigh Preserve may be used for academic non-profit use only and may not be resold.

 - Users are welcome to link to or share links to Lehigh Preserve materials with others, to include linking material to a course management system or library catalog.

 Lehigh Preserve is intended to be a permanent archive of, and provide persistent access to, deposited material.
 When authors place material in Lehigh Preserve, they should understand that materials will only be removed under special circumstances including but not limited to copyright violations, plagiarism, or falsification of data.
 When contributors leave the University, their material will remain in the repository.

 No files will be removed without reasonable attempts being made to notify the author.

 Persons who request to remove items that they, or others, have submitted to Lehigh Preserve should petition the Lehigh University Preserve Committee at .
 The requesters should provide a full statement of the rationale for removing the item.
-In cases when material is removed, the citation/metadata information will be displayed with an explanation regarding the removal of the material.
+In cases when material is removed, Lehigh Preserve will maintain and display the citation and metadata, along with an explanation for the removal of the material.